How To Find an Accountant for Small Business: A Guide

 May require you to find an external CPA to prepare your tax return | Will likely have other clients; you may not have as much access |

-Step 3: Choose Between an Online or In-person Accounting Service
+Step 3: Choose Between an In-person or Online Accountant

-Once you have determined what you want from an accountant, you’ll then need to decide whether you want to work virtually or in person.
-If you’re comfortable with technology, an online accountant may be a good option.
-This type of relationship will often require sharing files and documents online as well as communication via video chat or phone.
+Once you have determined what you want from an accountant, you’ll need to decide whether you want them to work virtually or in person.

 ---|---|